Chronicles of the dessert in Lavalle, part 1

 Of the productive area of Lavalle, nearly 60% of the surface is destined to grape production.
 Even though it is not the most popular grape growing area (like Luján de Cuyo or Valle de Uco) the Lavalle people take advantage of great natural weather conditions, favoring in this context the production of artisanal wine (2).
 In fact, the elaboration of this style of wine is so prolific that Lavalle has its own association of artisanal wine producers, a collective project whose synergy allows producers to promote and market their wines both in Mendoza and the rest of the country.

-Scattered between the Lagunas del Rosario, San José and Asunción, there are some direct descendants of the native Huarpe community, who day in and out, fight the lack of water and resources.
+Scattered between the Lagunas del Rosario, San José and Asunción, there are some descendants of the Huarpes, who fight the lack of water and resources.
 They grow goats, some farming and do handicrafts in which we may find basketry and braided leather goods, legacy of previous generations.

 Below layers of sand, Lavalle humbly guards an endless number of experiences braided between Christian and pagan, cultural and natural, architectonic and forgotten.
 Its silences and landscapes, even though, close they seem to be an abyss away from our everyday in the cement jungle.

 - Huanacache, in Huarpe Milkayac language means “Man who looks to the descending water”

 - Telteca in Huarpe Milkayac language means “mature fruit”